 During Phase III, the southeast Florida reef habitat layers were made available for public use by Friends of Biscayne Bay through the Environmental Systems Research Institute's (ESRI) ArcGIS free mobile application (commonly referred to as an 'app').
 The Friends of Biscayne Bay is a non-profit, citizen support organization whose purpose is to support Biscayne Bay Aquatic Preserve.
 The free app is available on the Apple iPhone, Android operating system, and Windows Phone 7.
-Benthic habitat maps for Miami-Dade, Broward, and Palm Beach counties are available on the ESRI app.
+The map on the ESRI ArcGIS app is titled 'Southeast Florida Coral Reef Locator' and provides benthic habitat maps for Miami-Dade, Broward, Palm Beach, and Martin counties.

-During Phase III the benthic habitat files were uploaded to FDEP's web based application, which mapping Map Direct, can be found http://ca.dep.state.fl.us/mapdirect/gateway.jsp.
-This final aggregated reef layer is now available on the internal FDEP dataminer, an application that allows GIS boundary and image files to be shared amongst all FDEP GIS users.
+During Phase III the benthic habitat files were uploaded to DEP's web based mapping application, Map Direct, which can found be http://ca.dep.state.fl.us/mapdirect/gateway.jsp.
+This final aggregated reef layer is now available on the internal DEP dataminer, an application that allows GIS boundary and image files to be shared amongst all DEP GIS users.
 The file is accompanied by an extensive metadata document, which gives details on the layers creation, accuracy, and spatial reference.